KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/MarketmakerErrors.rst

 ``"error":"not enough utxo, please make more deposits"`` - You don't have the appropriate UTXOs for the trade you are attempting to make.
 You need UTXOs in a ratio of X:>(X/777).
 X is the amount you would like to trade.

-``"error":"no orderbook entry found to handle request"`` - No LP was willing to fill your request.
-If you do see LPs in the orderbook, try different UTXOs sizes or a higher price.
+``"error":"no orderbook entry found to handle request"`` - No Bob was willing to fill your request.
+If you do see Bobs in the orderbook, try different UTXOs sizes or a higher price.

 ``"error":"cant find a deposit that is close enough in size. make another deposit that is just a bit larger than what you want to trade"`` - You don't have the appropriate UTXOs for the trade you are attempting to make.
 If you do in fact have the UTXOs, it is possible they may be locked from previous failed swaps.
 Restart the marketmaker if so.